System Design Space

 StageMandatory controlsAction on failure

-CreationStrong secret generation, owner tagging, and default expiration policies.Block secret issuance if owner or expiration policy is missing.
+CreationStrong secret generation, owner assignment, resource tagging, and a default expiration policy.Block secret issuance when the owner or expiration window is missing.

-StorageKMS-backed encryption-at-rest, namespace segmentation, policy-as-code access rules.Deny access on policy drift and trigger security alerting.
+StorageKMS-backed encryption at rest, namespace segmentation, and policy-as-code access rules.Deny reads or writes on policy drift and raise a security alert.

-DistributionPull/agent models, mTLS protection, short-lived fetch tokens.Reject secret delivery and switch service to safe degraded mode.
+DeliveryFetch through a service or agent, mTLS protection, and short-lived tokens for secret retrieval.Reject delivery and move the service into a safe degraded mode.

-RotationScheduled plus emergency rotation, dual-key window, client compatibility checks.Stop rollout and revert to the previous valid secret.
+RotationScheduled and emergency rotation, a dual-key window, and client compatibility checks.Stop the staged rollout and switch back to the previous valid secret.

 Delivery and rotation patterns

-• Pull model: services fetch secrets at startup and on TTL refresh, instead of hardcoded configs.
+• Fetch model: services retrieve secrets at startup and on TTL refresh instead of storing them in configuration.

-• Sidecar/agent model: a local agent refreshes secrets, limits caching, and mediates access.
+• Agent model: a local agent refreshes secrets, limits caching, and mediates access.

-• Envelope encryption: data uses DEKs while DEKs are protected by KMS master keys.
+• Envelope encryption: data is encrypted with a DEK, while the DEK is protected by a KMS master key.

-• Break-glass access for emergencies with mandatory audit and strict time limits.
+• Break-glass access is allowed for emergencies only with mandatory audit and a strict TTL.

 Related